YANGAn/yangan.github.io/_posts/2021-02-15-Basic-of-Machine-Learning.markdown

 * Task/Problem
 * Data/Experience
 * Performance Measure/Cost function
+    - This can be part of algorithm
 * Algorithm
 * Optimizer

+[Comment]: #Regularization can be part of cost function or part of optimizer. https://towardsdatascience.com/regularization-an-important-concept-in-machine-learning-5891628907ea#:~:text=Regularization%20is%20a%20technique%20used,don't%20take%20extreme%20values.

 [Comment]: #Reference: Nelson Liu, Ngee Ann Polytechnic, Introduction to Machine Learning, 2021